 By this time last year, all my Christmas gifts were neatly (and quite awesomely) wrapped under the tree.
-Call it a case of the lazies, but I haven’t done a single hour of shopping… and it’s December 13th.
+Call it a case of the lazies, but I haven’t done a single hour of shopping… and a few days before Christmas.

 It’s simple, it’s festive, and it’s thrifty.